recursedev54/Mirror-Scope/Readme.md

 - In many ways the DAW and the world of Prismals are seperate and distinct. this isnt like VR or AR music sequencers, and its not like minecraft noteblocks.
 In 'Iconic' mode, as well as in 'Robust' mode, you can access the daw by builing and ingame computer after aquiring sufficent technology fabrication tools and raw materials to create them.
 The player can complete achivements and questlines to unlock upgrades for their daw.
 - There are basically two audio engines, the daw core and the game core audio engines. they mostly act as distinct and isolated engines.
-- Main Character Prismals
+- Main Characters (Prismals)
 - Mira
 - Mira-Clone
 - Miri
 - Mida
 - Miga
 - Mita
 - Mia
 - Molly
 - Marvin
 - Precis
 - Summit
 - Chaga
 - Codex
 - Sunbird
 - Beax